 Although it's primarily designed as a post production tool, some of you have told us that you also use Steinberg's highest-end application as a good old DAW.

-That said, we suspect that the vast majority of musicians will be more than satisfied by the features offered by Cubase - to which Nuendo has a lot of similarities - but if you're intrigued to find out what an extra £1,000 gets you, take the free trial for a spin.
+We suspect that the vast majority of musicians will be more than satisfied by the features offered by Cubase - to which Nuendo has a lot of similarities - but if you're intrigued to find out what an extra grand gets you, take the free trial for a spin.

 If you've ever worked with an old-school tracker, Renoise will look instantly familiar.
 Music is made in grid-based patterns, and these patterns can be arranged to create songs.
 It might look and sound like quite a techy workflow, but for a lot of people, it works.